gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 #### EMR Logs

 One nice feature of Sundial is the possibility of viewing jobs' live logs.
 While AWS Elastic Container Service (ECS) and Batch natively offer a way to access live logs, EMR updates logs only every five minutes on S3 and it cannot be used as feed for live logs.
-Since there isn't a straightforward way of implementing this, it is developer's responsibility to implement the code that streams job's log to [AWS Cloudwatch Logs](https://aws.amazon.com/cloudwatch/).
+Since there isn't a straightforward way of fixing this, it is developer's responsibility to implement the code that streams job's log to [AWS Cloudwatch Logs](https://aws.amazon.com/cloudwatch/).
 One way of achieving this is via the [log4j-cloudwatch-appender](https://github.com/speedwing/log4j-cloudwatch-appender).

 The downside of having jobs running on _static_ AWS EMR clusters is that you will be paying for it even if no jobs are running.
 For this reason it would be ideal if we could spin up an EMR cluster _on-the-fly_, run a Spark job and then dispose all the resources.